-To this point, we’ve discussed the history of slot machines and how they work, but let’s take a quick look at the parts of a slot machine and the literal components that make up the land-based slot game.
+To this point, we’ve discussed the history of slot machines and how they work, but let’s take a quick look at the parts of a slot machine and the literal components that make up the land-based slot machine.

 Slot Candle (aka Tower Light): Slot machines will often have a light at the top known as the candle or tower light.
 These two colored lights are used to indicate the slot machine’s minimum denomination and to turn on when a player hits the service button signaling to the slot host that the player needs assistance.

 Slot Pay Table: The slot pay table is the list of possible payouts from that slot based on the possible symbol combinations.
 This table will indicate how much you win when that specific sequence is displayed in the payline.